Rytnix786/CSE470_Project/README.md

 ## Authors

-This project was developed as part of the CSE470: Software Engineering course at BRAC University.
+This project was developed as part of the CSE470: Software Engineering course at BRAC University by Mehedi Hasan.

 **Course**: CSE470 - Software Engineering
 **University**: BRAC University